attia-mahmoud/h2/tests/http2_testcases.md

     169. "For HTTP/2 responses, a single ":status" pseudo-header field is defined that carries the HTTP status code field (see Section 15 of [HTTP]).
 This pseudo-header field MUST be included in all responses, including interim responses; otherwise, the response is malformed (Section 8.1.1)."

 **Section 8.4 (Server Push):**
-    170. "Promised requests MUST be safe (see Section 9.2.1 of [HTTP]) and cacheable (see Section 9.2.3 of [HTTP])."
-    171. "Promised requests cannot include any content or a trailer section.
+    170. "Promised requests MUST be safe (see Section 9.2.1 of [HTTP]) and cacheable (see Section 9.2.3 of [HTTP]).
+Promised requests cannot include any content or a trailer section.
 Clients that receive a promised request that is not cacheable, that is not known to be safe, or that indicates the presence of request content MUST reset the promised stream with a stream error (Section 5.4.2) of type PROTOCOL_ERROR."
     172. "Pushed responses that are not cacheable MUST NOT be stored by any HTTP cache."
-    173. "The server MUST include a value in the ":authority" pseudo-header field for which the server is authoritative (see Section 10.1)."
-    174. "A client MUST treat a PUSH_PROMISE for which the server is not authoritative as a stream error (Section 5.4.2) of type PROTOCOL_ERROR."
+    173. "The server MUST include a value in the ":authority" pseudo-header field for which the server is authoritative (see Section 10.1).
+A client MUST treat a PUSH_PROMISE for which the server is not authoritative as a stream error (Section 5.4.2) of type PROTOCOL_ERROR."
     175. "A client cannot push.
 Thus, servers MUST treat the receipt of a PUSH_PROMISE frame as a connection error (Section 5.4.1) of type PROTOCOL_ERROR."

 **Section 8.4.1 (Push Requests):**
     176. "The header fields in PUSH_PROMISE and any subsequent CONTINUATION frames MUST be a valid and complete set of request header fields (Section 8.3.1)."
-    177. "The server MUST include a method in the ":method" pseudo-header field that is safe and cacheable."
-    178. "If a client receives a PUSH_PROMISE that does not include a complete and valid set of header fields or the ":method" pseudo-header field identifies a method that is not safe, it MUST respond on the promised stream with a stream error (Section 5.4.2) of type PROTOCOL_ERROR."
+    177. "The server MUST include a method in the ":method" pseudo-header field that is safe and cacheable.
+If a client receives a PUSH_PROMISE that does not include a complete and valid set of header fields or the ":method" pseudo-header field identifies a method that is not safe, it MUST respond on the promised stream with a stream error (Section 5.4.2) of type PROTOCOL_ERROR."
-    179. "PUSH_PROMISE frames MUST NOT be sent by the client."
     180. "PUSH_PROMISE frames can be sent by the server on any client-initiated stream, but the stream MUST be in either the "open" or "half-closed (remote)" state with respect to the server."
     181. "Clients receiving a pushed response MUST validate that either the server is authoritative (see Section 10.1) or the proxy that provided the pushed response is configured for the corresponding request."